malwareinfosec/EKFiddle/README.md

 Launch Fiddler, and go to `Tools->Telerik Fiddler Options`

 In the Scripting tab, change the default (JScript.NET) to C#.

-Then close Fiddler.
+## Change default text editor

+In the same `Tools->Telerik Fiddler Options` menu, click on the Tools tab.

+* Windows: notepad.exe or notepad++.exe
+* Linux: gedit
+* Mac: /Applications/TextEdit.app or /Applications/TextWrangler.app

+Close Fiddler

 ## Download or clone CustomRules.cs into the appropriate folder based on your operating system: